espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Noxious Incense.md

 * * *

 Sold only in single sticks, this foul incense comes coated with a bevy of alchemical smoke that activates in the presence of intense heat, releasing its namesake pungent odor.
 Adding this catalyst to a _[[Wall of Fire]]_ spell fills all squares adjacent to the wall with thick, foul smoke.
-Creatures in this area are [[Concealed]], and other creatures are concealed to creatures in the area.
+Creatures in this area are [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Concealed]], and other creatures are concealed to creatures in the area.
 The smoke lasts for the duration of the spell.
 The incense can be used with a _wall of fire_ of 6th level or below.